-- Increased absence from school:

-- A change in friendships or relationships with older individuals or groups;
+- Increased absence from school; - A change in friendships or relationships with older individuals or groups;

 - A significant decline in performance;

-- · Signs of self-harm or a significant change in wellbeing; or
+- Signs of self-harm or a significant change in wellbeing; or

 - Signs of assault or unexplained injuries

-Unexplained gifts of new possessions could also indicate that children have been approached by, or are involved with individuals associated with criminal networks or gangs and may be at risk of criminal exploitation.
+Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with individuals associated with criminal networks or gangs and may be at risk of criminal exploitation.

 All staff should be aware of the range of risk factors which increase the likelihood of involvement in serious violence, such as being male, having been frequently absent or permanently excluded from school, having experienced abuse or neglect and having been involved in offending such as theft or robbery.
-Additional advice can be found in the Home Office's Perventing youth violence and gang involvement and Criminal exploitation of children and vulnerable adults: county lines guidance.
+Additional information and advice can be found in the Home Office's Serious Violence Duty; Preventing and reducing serious violence, Preventing youth violence and gang involvement and Criminal exploitation of children and vulnerable adults; county lines guidance.